Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 - Product images - Content type `K13Store.ProductImage`
   - Main SKU images (from SKUImagePath column)

-Synchronization running in background thread worker periodically and can be disabled (`ProductSyncEnabled` setting).
+The synchronization runs in a background thread worker periodically and can be disabled (`ProductSyncEnabled` setting).
 Interval can be set in minutes (`ProductSyncInterval` setting).
-Synchronized data are updated when source value changes, so data cannot be edited in XbyK safely, but new custom or reusable fields can be added and edited safely.
+Synchronized data is updated when source value changes, so data cannot be edited in XbyK safely, but new custom or reusable fields can be added and edited safely.

-No price data are synced, because catalog prices need calculator evaluation in context of user's cart and standalone requests via `IProductService` are required.
+No price data is synced, because catalog prices need calculator evaluation in context of user's cart and standalone requests via `IProductService` are required.

 #### Limitations
 Products are currently synchronized only in default content culture. **Same language needs to be enabled in XByK**.

 ### Activity logging
-When you are using `IShoppingService` for shopping cart actions, these actions are logged to XByK [Online marketing activities](https://docs.kentico.com/developers-and-admins/digital-marketing-setup/set-up-activities) for current contact:
+When you are using `IShoppingService` for shopping cart actions, these actions are logged to XByK [Online marketing activities](https://docs.kentico.com/x/dY3WCQ) for current contact:

 | Activity display name | Activity name | Description                                |